Sports Direct enters fitness market with gym deal

-LONDON, June 21 (Reuters) - Britain’s biggest sporting goods retailer Sports Direct has signed a deal to take over a British gym and is in talks to buy more, marking its entrance into the health and fitness industry.
+LONDON (Reuters) - Britain’s biggest sporting goods retailer Sports Direct (SPD.L) has signed a deal to take over a British gym and is in talks to buy more, marking its entrance into the health and fitness industry.

 A source close to the deal told Reuters Sports Direct is interested in buying around another 30 LA fitness clubs, with deals for four of those expected to be agreed with landlords in the next week.
 The clubs will be called Sports Direct Fitness.